ventoy/Ventoy/README.md

 # Features
 * 100% open source
 * Simple to use
-* Fast (limited only by the speed of copying iso file)
+* Fast (limited only by the speed of copying files)
-* Can be installed in USB/Local Disk/SSD/NVMe/SD Card
+* Can be installed in USB/Local Disk/SSD/NVMe/SD card
-* Directly boot from ISO/WIM/IMG/VHD(x)/EFI files, no extraction needed
+* Directly boots from boot files, no extraction needed
-* Support to browse and boot ISO/WIM/IMG/VHD(x)/EFI files in local disk
+* Can browse and boot boot files on your local disk
-* No need to be continuous in disk for ISO/WIM/IMG/VHD(x)/EFI files
+* No need to be continuous in disk for bootable files
 * MBR and GPT partition style supported (1.0.15+)
+* The most popular boot types are supported:
+   * x86 Legacy BIOS
+   * IA32 UEFI
+   * x86_64 UEFI
+   * ARM64 UEFI
-* x86 Legacy BIOS, IA32 UEFI, x86_64 UEFI, ARM64 UEFI, MIPS64EL UEFI supported
+   * MIPS64EL UEFI
 * IA32/x86_64 UEFI Secure Boot supported (1.0.07+)
 * Linux Persistence supported (1.0.11+)
 * Windows auto installation supported (1.0.09+)